-1.81 The FDICIA made capital an essential tool for regulators to monitor the financial health of insured banks and savings institutions.
-Regulatory intervention is now focused primarily on an institution's capital levels relative to regulatory standards.
-In Section 38, "Rules, Regulations, and Orders," of the FDI Act, the FDICIA added (to the existing capital adequacy guidelines set forth by each agency) a uniform framework for prompt corrective regulatory action.
-Holding companies are not subject to the PCA provisions.

-1.82 Section 38 provides for supervisory action at certain institutions based on their capital levels.
-Each institution falls into one of five regulatory capital categories (see paragraph 1.85) based primarily on four capital measures, total risk-based capital; tier 1 based capital; common equity tier 1 capital; and leverage ratios.18 These capital ratios are defined in the same manner for Section 38 purposes as under the respective agencies' capital adequacy guidelines and regulations.
-For savings associations, tier 1 leverage capital is comparable to core capital.

-1.83 Regulations also specify a minimum requirement for tangible equity, which is defined as tier 1 capital plus cutstanding perpetual preferred stock not included in tier 1 capital.
-In calculating the tangible capital ratio, the regulations specify specific deductions that should be applied to total assets included in the ratio denominator.

-1.84 An institution may be reclassified between certain capital categories if its condition or an activity is deemed by regulators to be unsafe or unsound.
-A change in an institution's capital category initiates certain mandatory-and possibly additional discretionary-action by regulators.

-1.85 Under Section 38 of the FDI Act, an institution is considered

-- a. well capitalized if its capital level significantly exceeds the required minimum level for each relevant capital measure; - b. adequately capitalized if its capital levels meets the required minimum level for each relevant capital measure; - c. undercapitalized if its capital level fails to meet the required minimum level for each relevant capital measure; - d. significantly undercapitalized if its capital level is significantly below the required minimum level for each relevant capital measure; and - e. critically undercapitalized if its capital level fails to meet any level specified under subsection (c)(3)(A) of Section 38 of the FDI Act.
+- 1.71 The FDICIA made capital an essential tool for regulators to monitor the financial health of insured banks and savings institutions.
+Regulatory intervention now focuses primarily on an institution's capital levels relative to regulatory standards.
+In Section 38, "Rules, Regulations, and Orders," of the FDI Act, the FDICIA added (to existing capital adequacy guidelines set forth by each agency) a uniform framework for prompt corrective regulatory action.
+Holding companies are not subject to PCA provisions. - 1.72 Section 38 provides for supervisory actiony at certain institutions based on their capital levels.
+Each institution falls into one of five regulatory capital categories (see paragraph 1.75) based primarily on four capital measures: total risk-based capital ratio; tier 1 risk-based capital ratio; common equity tier 1 risk-based capital ratio; and leverage ratio.
+These capital ratios are defined in the same manner for Section 38 purposes as under the respective agencies' capital adequacy guidelines and regulations.
+For cavings associations, tier 1 leverage capital is comparable to core capital. - 1.73 Regulations also specify a minimum requirement for tangible equity, which is defined as tier 1 capital plus outstanding perpetual preferred stock not included in tier 1 capital.
+In calculating the tangible capital ratio, regulations specify specific deductions that should be applied to total assets included in the ratio denominator. - 1.74 An institution may be reclassified between certain capital categories if its condition or an activity is deemed by regulators to be unsafe or unsound.
+A change in an institution's capital category initiates certain mandatory and possible additional discretionary action by regulators. - 1.75 Under Section 38 of the FDI Act, an institution is considered - a. well capitalized if its capital level significantly exceeds the required minimum level for each relevant capital measure; - b. adequately capitalized if its capital level meets the required minimum level for each relevant capital measure; - c. undercapitalized if its capital level fails to meet the required minimum level for each relevant capital measure; - significantly undercapitalized if its capital level is significantly below the required minimum level for each relevant capital measure; and - e. critically undercapitalized if its capital level fails to meet any level specified under subsection (c)(3)(A) of Section 38 of the FDI Act.

-18 With respect to an advanced approaches national bank or advanced approaches federal savings association, on January 1, 2018, and thereafter, the leverage measure also includes the supplementary leverage ratio.
+With respect to an advanced approaches national bank or advanced approaches federal savings association, on January 1, 2018, and thereafter, the leverage measure also includes the supplementary leverage ratio.